Understanding Federal Student Loans

 • They will take part in a credit check to determine creditworthiness.
 Pro tip?
 Applying with a creditworthy cosigner can up your chances of getting approved for the loan and possibly lock you in with a lower interest rate.

-• Once you’re approved, you pick the type of loan you want (fixed or variable rate, in-school payments or deferred).
+• Once you're approved, you pick the type of loan you want (options vary by lender, but may include: fixed or variable rate, in-school payments or deferred).

 • Your school will certify the loan and the funds will be disbursed.